lee-orr/bevy-tilt-five/README.md

 - MIT license
 - Apache license

-However, the Tilt Five provided files from their SDK are licensed under a separate Apache license, which can be found in [./t5-sdk/Readme and License.md].
+However, the Tilt Five provided files from their SDK are licensed under a separate Apache license, which can be found in [./t5-sdk/readme.txt].
 This covers everything within the t5-sdk folder, as well as the `TiltFiveNative.dll` in the root of the repository.